Jstar15/WysiPDF/component/README.md

 TODO
-- add conditional logic to cells
-  --combine token injection and token manager
-- try ensure all styles get inline maybe trreeshake and stuff for the final module
-- commit to gitub before refactoring to ensre not to break anythign without version control before the final refacoring
-- then do a nice readme file and publish an npm package

-- Add a “Playground Mode”: Hardcoded sample payload + template (to try without auth/backend).
-- Add ?debug=true mode: shows console info, emits events, logs rendering flow.
-- Add "Export Template" button that downloads the Page JSON and token set — makes it portable/sharable.
+- Add "Export/Import Template" button that downloads the Page JSON and token set — makes it portable/sharable.
-- Generate an example template set: e.g., Invoice, Certificate, Survey, Label.
-- -Add dox suupoort an html export
+- Add validation, this can ensure the pdf will throw an error on generation if the incorrect token is injected
-- add chartjs bar chart and pie chart
+- Clean up and refactor